testcontainers/workshop-go/step-7-adding-localstack.md

 				},
 				Files: []testcontainers.ContainerFile{
 					{
-						HostFilePath:      filepath.Join("testdata", "lambda-go", "function.zip"), // path to the root of the project
+						HostFilePath:      filepath.Join("lambda-go", "function.zip"), // path to the root of the project
 						ContainerFilePath: "/tmp/function.zip",
 					},
 				},